roydukkey/Dado.ComponentModel.Mutations/Documentation/Attributes/ToNullStringAttribute.md

 # ToNullStringAttribute [..](../README.md#documentation-index 'Documentation Index')

-Used to mutated the a string to **null** when its value is empty or whitespace.
+Used to mutate the a string to **null** when its value is empty or whitespace.

 **Namespace:** System.ComponentModel.DataMutations<br />
 **Implements:** System.ComponentModel.DataMutations.MutationAttribute (in System.ComponentModel.Mutations)